 Fully indexed records in Embase (excluding MEDLINE records licensed from the National Library of Medicine - NLM) are manually indexed using the full text of each article: index terms identified by trained indexers with a biomedical background are controlled against Emtree before being added to Embase records.
 Indexed records are available online within two weeks (on average) from receipt of the journal issue.
 For licensed MEDLINE records, index terms assigned by the NLM from the MeSH thesaurus are mapped to Emtree.
 Articles in Press, In-Process records and Conference abstracts are automatically indexed.
 Please refer to the Embase Indexing Guide for more information.

 How do I find out about pricing?

 Pricing is based on the number of biomedical users and is at this time only available for institutional access, this is not individual access.
-Please use the contact form on the info site if you would like help in finding out about the possibilities of Embase at your institution.
-If you would like to find out about institutional pricing, please contact your regional help desk.
+Please contact sales if you would like help in finding out about the possibilities of Embase at your institution.

 Are usage statistics available?

 Once we have your contact details, usage stats are sent automatically on the first day of the month.
 You will receive a report outlining the number of sessions, the number of searches and the types of searches (quick, advanced, EMTREE, author, journal) year to date, month by month.
 Please contact your regional helpdesk to set up a usage report.

 How do I access training and support for Embase?